 No doubt about it…creating lots of content is hard work and it’s a continual process.
+So hard that many people hire a resume writer just so their resume appears appealing.
 There are lots of right and wrong ways to create content – too many to list – but here are the three biggest downfalls to anyone who writes their own website content.

 Not Writing Often Enough

 Have you had this experience: You discover a new-to-you blog that looks interesting but the owner hasn’t published anything new in two years.
 This situation is a tad more forgivable if it’s a mom blog or something that was started as a hobby but if you discover a business blog that’s outdated, that hurts the owner’s credibility and makes the reader wonder if this person is still in business.
 Or how about being on an email list where the list owner disappeared for months or years and then tries to start up by emailing again, like nothing happened?

 Solution: Create a writing schedule or outsource the writing tasks so you can avoid both of these scenarios.
 Life events can certainly affect how frequently someone communicates with their audience but if you’re in business to make a profit, you need a content writing plan.

 This is a tough one for a lot of people.
 In general, all your content should provide value to your readers and while there’s certainly a time and a place to use sales pages, not every blog post, email, or video should be a hard sell to your coaching programs, career tips or signature product.